andrewgilliland/andrewgilliland.github.io/content/notes/redirects-vs-rewrites.md

 ### Rewrites

 Rewrites are handled entirely on the server and are transparent to the user.
 The URL in the browser's address bar remains unchanged.

+#### Why Use Rewrites

 Rewrites are useful to make URLs more user and SEO friendly.
 For example, you could rewrite the URL `website.com/index.php?page=about` to `website.com/about`.

 ### Key Differences

+1. Visibility to the User:

+- Redirects: The URL in the browser's address bar changes to the new URL.
+The user is aware of the change.
+- Rewrites: The URL in the browser's address bar remains unchanged.
+The user is unaware of the change.

+2. HTTP Status Codes:

+- Redirects: Use specific HTTP status codes (e.g., `301`, `302`, `307`) to indicate the type of redirect.
+- Rewrites: Do not use HTTP status codes.
+They are handled internally by the server.

+3. Purpose:

+- Redirects: Used to send users and search engines to a different URL.
+Commonly used for URL changes, site maintenance, or cotent moved to a new location.
+- Rewrites: Improve SEO by making URLs cleaner and more descriptive, but do not directly affect link equity.

+4. Impact on SEO:

+- Redirects: Can affect SEO by transferring link equity from the old URL to the new URL (especially with `301` redirects).
+- Rewrites: Improve SEO by making URLs cleaner and more descriptive, but do not directly affect link equity.

+5. Implementation:

+- Redirects: Implemented using HTTP headers or server configuration files (e.g., `.htaccess` for Apache)
+- Rewrites: Implemented using server configuration files or server-side scripts.

 ### Summary